 The deal is part of a $3.5 billion restructuring program underway at Mondelez that is projected to create $1.5 billion in savings by 2018.
 The company said that the restructuring is expected to include some job cuts, but it did not specify how many positions or where.

-Shares of Mondelez rose more than 7 percent in midday trading Wednesday.
+Shares of Mondelez rose 9 percent when trading opened Wednesday.

 Mondelez, which makes Oreo and Chips Ahoy cookies, Trident gum and Cadbury chocolate, split from Kraft Foods Group Inc. in late 2012.